juniem/ai-dev-kit-hol-2019/README.md

 #### Updating the configuration of the Get Started module to use your new custom model

-- Login to the [Azure portal ](http://portal.azure.com) and go to your ioT Hub resource
+- Login to the <a href="http://portal.azure.com" target="blank">http://portal.azure.com</a> and go to your ioT Hub resource
 - Click on `IoT Edge` tab and then on your camera device named `visionkit`
 - Click on the `AIVisionDevKitGetStartedModule` module name and click on `Module Identity Twin`
 - Update the three desired properties (model, label, vam config) to map to your new URLs and hit `Save`